penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/snmp-trapping.md

 ### Testing SNMP Trap Reception

-You can simulate a trap manually using the snmptrap command.
+We can simulate a trap manually using the snmptrap command.

 ``` bash
 Example 1: SNMP v1 Test Trap